-As part of her book of business, Sarah also offers social media consulting and 1:1 content writing coach.
+As part of her book of business, Sarah also offers social media consulting and 1:1 content writing coaching.

-In addition, Sarah is a nationwide educational and motivational speaker on many subjects, including finding a your first job as a new grad, keeping your nursing career fresh, workplace violence, mock code creation, RN’s and social media use, and bridging generational gaps within the nursing profession.
+In addition, Sarah is a nationwide educational and motivational speaker on many subjects, including finding your first job as a new grad, keeping your nursing career fresh, workplace violence, mock code creation, RNs and social media use, and bridging generational gaps within the nursing profession.

-Sarah, is an emergency room nurse who, you guessed it, loves a farmer.
-She frequently writes about her life raising 3 little boys on their family farm while managing her career as a nurse.
+Sarah is an emergency room nurse who, you guessed it, loves a farmer.
+She frequently writes about her life raising three little boys on their family farm while managing her career as a nurse.

-Sarah’s niche topics include farming, home-cooked recipes, family life, all things motherhood and photography.
-She is very active and has large followings on instagram and Facebook.
+Sarah’s niche topics include farming, home-cooked recipes, family life, all things motherhood, and photography.
+She is very active and has a large following on Instagram and Facebook.

-Nikki, ICU nurse and yoga instructor is the creator of Nurse Tribe, a website dedicated to helping nurses overcome burnout through yoga and meditation.
+Nikki, an ICU nurse and yoga instructor, is the creator of Nurse Tribe, a website dedicated to helping nurses overcome burnout through yoga and meditation.

-Carol Bush, RN, BSN, is a self-described “crazy Memah” and women of many talents: oncology RN, podcast host, writing coach, connector, healthcare writer and entreprenuer.
+Carol Bush, RN, BSN, is a self-described “crazy Memah” and woman of many talents: oncology RN, podcast host, writing coach, connector, healthcare writer, and entrepreneur.

-One thing that makes Carol especially unique is how she is encouraging many retiring nurses to taking on “high-performing healthcare writing” as an encore career.
+One thing that makes Carol especially unique is how she is encouraging many retiring nurses to take on “high-performing healthcare writing” as an encore career.

-Janine Kelbach, a labor and delivery nurse of 13 years, is the creator of Write RN, a business platform for coaching nurses how to become successful healthcare writers.
-She is also a co-host of the Savvy Scribe Podcast where she provides business-building strategies, systems and success stories for high performing health writers to her students in The Savvy Scribe Tribe.
+Janine Kelbach, a labor and delivery nurse of 13 years, is the creator of Write RN, a business platform for coaching nurses on how to become successful healthcare writers.
+She is also a co-host of the Savvy Scribe Podcast, where she provides business-building strategies, systems, and success stories for high-performing health writers to her students in The Savvy Scribe Tribe.

 (You can find more of Janine’s work and janinekelbach.contenly.com).

-Emma is a Clinical Nurse Specialist who works rotating shifts as an emergency room nurse, as well as primary nurse blogger for their website, The Other Shift.
-Her husband Dan is the backbone of all-things “techy” in the business.
+Emma is a Clinical Nurse Specialist who works rotating shifts as an emergency room nurse, as well as a primary nurse blogger for their website, The Other Shift.
+Her husband, Dan, is the backbone of all things “techy” in the business.

-Together, Emma and Dan created The Other Shift a blog dedicated towards helping shift workers manage sleep fatigue, find time for exercise, stay healthy and find the right balance between ‘you time’ and managing relationships.
+Together, Emma and Dan created The Other Shift, a blog dedicated to helping shift workers manage sleep fatigue, find time for exercise, stay healthy, and find the right balance between ‘you time’ and managing relationships.

 After becoming a parent and finding that there was a lack of support for RN moms, Sarah created Mother Nurse Love, a resource that helps inspire the Nurse Mom to recognize their own self-care needs, provide useful nurse & mom lifestyle information, and thrive in both family and career.

-Her writing has also been featured on other popular nurse sites including Allnurses.com, The Daily Nurse and The Huffington Post.
+Her writing has also been featured on other popular nurse sites, including Nurse.org, Very Well Health, Health.com, Everyday Health, and the Huffington Post.

-Cat Golden, RN BSN is a pediatric RN with a prior business degree and creator of Nine Lives Health.
+Cat Golden, RN BSN, is a pediatric RN with a prior business degree and the creator of Nine Lives Health.
 Her website provides nurses with a centralized community of support and a variety of tools that provide structure to the nurse mindset.

 She founded the LEAP LAND LIVE Method, a personalized mentorship program, to help nurses find routine and stability in what is normally the chaos of nursing.